Roche-CSI/ama/client/amapy-plugin-s3/README.md

 # amapy-plugin-s3

-The S3 plugin for the asset manager project.
+The S3 plugin for the ama project.
 It provides functionalities to manage and integrate Amazon S3 storage within the asset management system.

 ## Installation